Lemon-Framework/Lemon/README.md

 WIP Lemon 3

-❗NOT READY FOR PRODUCTION ❗
+❗NOT READY FOR PRODUCTION EVERYTHING COULD (AND PROPABLY WILL) CHANGE❗

-trust me

 TODO: